Iran executes British-Iranian dual national Alireza Akbari says state media

 “This is a politically motivated act by a barbaric regime that has total disregard for human life.”

-But early on Saturday, state media reported it had executed Mr Akbari despite the international outcry.
+But early on Saturday, state media reported it had executed Akbari despite the international outcry.

-Mr Akbari, who once served in Iran’s defence ministry, had been accused of spying, an allegation he denied.
-The Associociated Press said that Iran’s Mizan news agency, that is associated with the country’s judiciary, said he had been hanged.
+Akbari, who once served in Iran’s defence ministry, had been accused of spying, an allegation he denied.
+The Associated Press said that Iran’s Mizan news agency, that is associated with the country’s judiciary, said he had been hanged.

-There was no immediate reaction from Mr Akbar’s family.
-Easlier this week, his wife, Maryam, told the BBC she had been asked to pay her husband a “final visit”, as the family prepared for what might happen.
+There was no immediate reaction from Akbar’s family.
+Earlier this week, his wife, Maryam, told the BBC she had been asked to pay her husband a “final visit”, as the family prepared for what might happen.

 There was no independent confirmation that the execution had been carried out.
 However, there had been rumours it may have taken place several days ago.